FuzzyBunnys/FusorResearchReading/index.md

 - [Some elements for a history of the dynamical systems theory](https://aip-scitation-org.ezproxy.library.uvic.ca/doi/pdf/10.1063/5.0047851) - Multiple Contributors - I always like reading overviews of fields since they provide a ton of context that I as an outsider miss.
 Lots of little tidbits in this one, for example I found out about the Chirikov Criterion here!
 - [On Proof and Progress in Mathematics](https://arxiv.org/abs/math/9404236) - William P. Thurston - A lovely essay on what understanding and the transmission of knowledge across mathematical generations means.
 How much is lost when someone dies, very interesting to read in conjunction with The Forgotten Revolution.
 - [The Combinatorial Revolution in Knot Theory](https://math.mit.edu/~ormsby/nelson-combinatorial-revolution.pdf)- Dr Sam Nelson- A wonderful paper explaining how the application of combinatorial techniques to patterns in knot theory led to the discovery of whole new classes of knots.
 Really neat to get some more context about the whole thing!
+- [Computer experiments and visualization in mathematics and physics.
+A subjective short walk among some historical examples](https://arxiv.org/abs/2203.10412) -J.R.
+Chazottes and M. Monticelli- This was a wonderful overview of the impact on computer visualisation and mathematical developments.
+Some things I knew, others I didn't, like the development of elliptic curves and Burch and Swinnerton-Dyer's conjecture.
+While I knew about Ulam, Teller, Pasta and Fermi's investigation of non-linearities I did not realize that further investigation in the 70's of their problem using computers had led to the modern theory of solitons.
 - [A pictorial introduction to differential geometry, leading to Maxwell’s equations as three pictures.](https://arxiv.org/pdf/1709.08492.pdf)- Dr Jonathan Gratus - I have all the time in the world for clear explanations of mathematical concepts.
 This is a lovely bit of exposition on differential geometry and manifolds.

 **Courses**